-This second trimester course provides an extended opportunity for students to hone their speaking and debating skills.
-This class offers more in-depth research, argument writing, and challenging competition.
-Students who plan on competing at the state level are expected to take this course.
-While it is beneficial to take Debate 1A previous to this course, it is not completely necessary.
+This second trimester course provides an extended opportunity for students to sharpen their speaking and debating skills.
+This class offers more in-depth analysis and writing, while providing more challenging competition.
+Students who plan on competing at the region or state tournament are expected to take this course.
+While it is beneficial to take Debate 1A prior to this course, it is not required.
 Students enrolled in the course are expected to compete as part of the debate team.
-Students must meet all competition eligibility requirements, including a minimum of 2.0 GPA in the preceding trimester in order to take this class.
+Therefore, students must meet all the eligibility requirements, including a minimum of 2.0 GPA and 90% attendance in the preceding trimester in order to take this class.